-First of all, if you prefer a grain-free recipe, try my paleo carrot cake cupcakes!
+First of all, if you prefer a grain-free recipe, try my paleo carrot cake muffins!
 They’ve always been a big hit and the reviewers love them.
-These paleo lemon bars would also be an excellent choice for Easter!
+These paleo vegan lemon bars and vegan macaroons would also be an excellent choice for Easter!

 When it comes to carrot cake, I’m normally all about the cream cheese frosting but this cake is delicious enough to eat on its own.
 I’ve never had a better carrot cake and it tastes like it was made with all-purpose flour (which you can actually use if you don’t need it to be gluten-free!).

 But a bit of cream cheese never hurt so of course I slathered it on!
 How could I not?

 I don’t just make this at Easter.
 I make this gluten-free carrot cake year-round to bring to get-togethers.
 German cakes, at least the ones I’ve had, aren’t very moist, spicy, or fluffy [no offense to my lovely German readers ♥♥♥ To be fair, I should say that Germany does other stuff like bread WAY better than the US.].

 This carrot cake is like the opposite of a German cake.
 And the Germans I’ve served it to have flipped for it.
 So have the Americans.
 Everyone can love this cake together!

 I don’t know why (maybe sleep deprivation?) but I’m not feeling very wordy today.
 It’s one of my favorite recipes on the site – one that I’ve been making since before I even started the blog – and I really hope you’ll try it out.
 The end. :D

 I used extra-virgin olive oil and you can taste it in the batter and while the baked cake is still hot.
 Once it cools, you can’t taste it.
 If you’re worried about it, use light olive oil (the light refers to the taste and not calories).

 - Can I use another oil other than olive?